1958 Bentley S-Type Continental Flying Spur

 Just four previous owners, the last for 27 years

-Documents in the large file of history include printed copies of service records (it is assumed from Arnett of Bournemouth) for the period 1968 (at 26,000 miles) to 1989 (at 35,000 miles) when the car was bought by the current owner via Arnett for £62,000.
+Documents in the large file of history include printed copies of service records from 1968 (at 26,000 miles) to 1989 (at 35,000 miles), when the car was bought by the previous owner for £62,000 - not insignificant in 1989.
 Since then, the body has been repainted, the brightwork re-chromed, and the interior woodwork re-polished by Auto Trade Restoration of London NW10 at a cost of circa £20,000.

-'VCR 100' has taken part in various Club tours and rallies during over 27 years previous ownership and has always been extremely well cared for, sitting alongside a number of other Rolls-Royce and Bentley motor cars.
+'VCR 100' took part in various Club tours and rallies during the previous owner's 27 years of ownership and has always been extremely well cared for, sitting alongside a number of other Rolls-Royce and Bentley motor cars, and joined our collection in 2016.